LocationZubir Said Drive, Singapore

 Project CostS$121 million

-From the architect.
+Text description provided by the architects.
 This project is a specialist high school for the visual and performing arts.
 The school is located in the heart of Singapore’s Civic district, at the gateway to the Arts and Entertainment district.
 The school combines a high-density, inner-city school with a professional performing arts venue.
 The design is a new paradigm, a large, dense, perforated urban object that achieves natural light and ventilation to all areas, despite its deep dimensions.

 The design strategy creates two visually connected horizontal strata, a space for public communication below, and a space for safe, controlled interaction above.
 This strategy solves the twin objectives of porosity and communication with the public and wider arts community on the one hand, and a secure and safe learning environment on the other.
 The two parts are called the Backdrop and the Blank Canvas.